John Stadnik

-John Steven Stadnik (born February 18, 1959) is an American former professional football offensive lineman.
-He played college football for the Western Illinois Leathernecks and later played for the Arizona Wranglers / Outlaws of the United States Football League (USFL) and the San Diego Chargers of the National Football League (NFL).
+John Steven Stadnik (born February 18, 1959) is an American former professional football player who was an offensive lineman in the United States Football League (USFL) and National Football League (NFL).
+He played college football for the Western Illinois Leathernecks and later played for the USFL's Arizona Wranglers / Outlaws and the San Diego Chargers in the NFL.
 In his career, he played a total of 30 USFL games and three NFL games.

 Early life and college career

 Stadnik was born on February 18, 1959, in Chicago, Illinois.
 He attended Eisenhower High School in Blue Island, Illinois, where he was a team captain, the football team's most valuable defensive tackle and an all-conference selection in 1977.
 He was the third alumnus in Eisenhower history (tied with Brian Glasgow who debuted the same week) to play in the National Football League (NFL).

 Stadnik began attending Western Illinois University in 1979, although he did not see playing time for their Leatherneck football team that year.
 He earned his first letter in 1980 and became a starter at right tackle.
 He was named a second-team All-Mid-Continent Conference selection that season.
 As a junior in 1981, Stadnik was named honorable mention Little All-American by the Associated Press (AP).
 He remained a letterman at Western Illinois as a senior in 1982.
 He graduated from Western Illinois with a Bachelor of Science degree in commercial recreation and park administration.